iohkedu/plinth-dev-env/instructions/using-nix.md

 trusted-users = root <YOUR_USER_NAME>
 ```

-If your Linux OS is systemd-based (see Adoption at [Systemd](https://en.wikipedia.org/wiki/Systemd) wiki page) you can restart and check the status of the nix-daemon with the following command.
+If your Linux OS is systemd-based (see Adoption section at [Systemd](https://en.wikipedia.org/wiki/Systemd) wiki page) you can restart and check the status of the nix-daemon with the following command.
 ```console
 systemctl restart nix-daemon
 systemctl status nix-daemon